pdehaye/McKenzie/README.md

 My situation also involved building a defamation campaign based on distorted facts irrelevant to the background issue (in my case, unethical experimentation by me or the involvement of unengaged students; in McKenzie's the sale of his textbook and involvement of unengaged students).
 In my situation this also led to a bandwagon, with significant reputational, professional and emotional consequences.

 In McKenzie's case, Irvine seems like a more than willing partner to engage in the defamation (hence the conspiracy allegations).
-In mine I simply don't know enough, but suspect my university was strong armed into it and actually a much weaker party.
-I do know that Koller lied to some of my superiors, misquoted me, and cherry-picked quotes out of context.
+In mine I simply don't know enough, but suspect my university was actually a much weaker party.
+I do know that over a phone conversation with a university official, Koller cherry-picked some quotes of me out of context, misquoted me, lied, demanded immediate action (over the phone) and made legal threats.
+This led to my suspension from my own course, with no option to revert that decision.

 Author: Paul-Olivier Dehaye